LLM Resources

 Use Agent Implementation Model when an agent needs the right build order: workspace, workspace integrations, connections and end users, partials, Human Gates, MCP, then actions and triggers.

 For agent workspaces, route built-in tool questions to Built-In Workspace Integrations and Using Built-In Workspace Integrations.
-These pages cover files, key-value state, agent memory, HTTP, GraphQL, web reading, data transformation, date/time, hashing, JavaScript transforms, and managed code execution.
+These pages cover Filesystem, State KV, agent memory, HTTP, GraphQL, web reading, data transformation, date/time, hashing, JavaScript Sandbox, and Sandbox execution.

 With MCP Servers